EjazSayyed/neptune-utils/README.md

 ## Flow
 Prerequisites:
-Provision Amazon Neptune Cluster (single node), neptune-utils, S3 bucket, Java and Maven installed on a client machine
+-Provision Amazon Neptune Cluster (single node) -Create Amazon S3 bucket
+-Provision an Amazon EC2 instance with Instance Profile that allows to read/write to Amazon S3 -Install and configure Java and Maven on the above EC2 instance.
+For more details please visit https://docs.aws.amazon.com/neptune/latest/userguide/access-graph-gremlin-java.html.
+Follow previous doc link upto step#4.
+-Install Apache Tinkerpop Gremlin client and configure the connectivity to Amazon Neptune as described here - https://docs.aws.amazon.com/neptune/latest/userguide/access-graph-gremlin-console.html

+1. The user downloads neptune-utils from this gitHub repo
-1. The user generates Twitter sample schema and data using JanusGraph utilities
+2. The user generates Twitter sample data using Neptune utilities (in Amazon S3)
-2. The user loads schema and imports data in backend servers using JanusGraph utilities
+3. The user loads this data into Amazon Neptune using Amazon Neptune Bulk Loader utility
-3. The user makes search and update requests in a REST/custom client
+4. The user makes search queries and update the graph using Apache Tinkerpop Gremlin client
-4. The client app sends the REST requests to JanusGraph server
-5. The JanusGraph server interacts with backend to process and return graph data

 ## Included components